loda-lang/loda-programs/programs/oeis/list2.md

 * [A273387](http://oeis.org/A273387) ([L16 program](A273387.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
 * [A273407](http://oeis.org/A273407) ([L30 program](A273407.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273408](http://oeis.org/A273408) ([L10 program](A273408.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 675", based on the 5-celled von Neumann neighborhood.
+* [A273480](http://oeis.org/A273480) ([L14 program](A273480.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 737", based on the 5-celled von Neumann neighborhood.
 * [A273481](http://oeis.org/A273481) ([L13 program](A273481.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 737", based on the 5-celled von Neumann neighborhood.
 * [A273669](http://oeis.org/A273669) ([L08 program](A273669.asm)): Decimal representation ends with either 2 or 9.
 * [A273677](http://oeis.org/A273677) ([L18 program](A273677.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 833", based on the 5-celled von Neumann neighborhood.